CPAP/Bi-PAP Compliance

 During follow-ups, clinicians can address discomfort issues like mask fit or dryness.
 And suggest solutions such as heated humidifiers or alternative mask types.

-Ensuring consistent use is key to maximizing the effectiveness of CPAP/Bi-PAP.
+Ensuring consistent use is key to maximising the effectiveness of CPAP/Bi-PAP.
 Patients may also benefit from support groups or educational sessions.
 These offer guidance on improving compliance and adapting therapy to their lifestyle.